Dorin-Osipov/django-chat/README.md

 # 📱 Django Web Chat Application

 Welcome to the Django Web Chat Application!
-This project is a real-time chat application built using Django and Django Channels.
+This project is a chat application built using Django and Django Channels.
 Users can join chat rooms and communicate with each other in real-time.
 The project leverages the power of WebSockets to provide an interactive chatting experience.

 ## 🌟 Features